orcasgit/django-pgcrypto-expressions/CONTRIBUTING.rst

 The tests also require that you have a local PostgreSQL server running, whose ``template`` database contains the ``pgcrypto`` extension.
 (Run ``sudo -u postgres psql template1 -c 'CREATE EXTENSION pgcrypto;'`` to add it.)
+The tests will use a database named ``djpgcetest``; if it already exists it will be wiped and re-created.

 To run the tests once::